extremeheat/minecraft-bedrock-server/README.md

 ## Running & Installation

 Start a server through the command line:

 `npx minecraft-bedrock-server -v 1.18.0`

-Or with npm to use programmatically:1
+Or with npm to use programmatically:

 `npm install minecraft-bedrock-server`

 ## Usage